James Cook's Homepage

 - My Thesis

 - Talk at AMS meeting at NCSU, Raleigh NC, April 5 2009

 - Talk at Mid-Atlantic Algebra Conference at NCCU, Durham NC, April 21 2007

 The links below contain some rough comments about the topics which occupied my attention in graduate school in physics and math.

 - Some motivations for supermathematics from physics.

 - Superfields; some technical motivations for supermathematics from physics.

 - Supermath, just the math. (good source of open problems for ambitious undergraduates in math)

 - An invitation.

-The content and opinions expressed on this website are not necessarily those of Liberty University.
-For more information as to the expressed opinions, beliefs and foundational core values of Liberty University one may consult the official website for details.
+The content and opinions expressed on this website are not necessarily those of the University of West Alabama.
+For courses before 2020, those courses were given at Liberty University of Lynchburg Virginia, for more information as to the expressed opinions, beliefs and foundational core values of Liberty University one may consult the official website for details.
 The primary purpose of this site is to provide my students (and myself) with a permanent easy to find archive of coursework done under my supervision.
 Also, it serves as an advertisement for my math/physics research hence the site name.
 Any questions, comments or clarifications may be sent to firstname.lastname@example.org, Thanks.